 Best sports bra for running

-For smaller busts, personal trainer and long-distance runner Mollie Millington recommends Shock Absorber’s Ultimate Run Bra.
-Millington, who wears a 36C in this bra, wears it for marathon training, racing, and spin, and uses the thick back straps to adjust the fit depending on how much hold she needs.
+Shock Absorber’s Ultimate Run Bra has been designed specifically for running.
+Personal trainer and long-distance runner Mollie Millington wears the bra for marathon training, racing, and spinning, and uses the thick back straps to adjust the fit depending on how much hold she needs.
 “It’s really simple to change the fit, and it keeps my breasts in place with minimal bounce no matter how hard I run.”
 Millington, who has this bra in four colours (try Amazon for a larger range of shades), rates the soft material that wicks away moisture and keeps her cool during intense workouts.
-The bra comes in sizes 30A-38G.

 Best sports bra for large busts